-There is an old film called Anna and the Kingwhere the heroin, Anna, serves the King of Siam by teaching his children.
-In one scene there was a banquet that was given by the King.
-It was a very proper setting with many of the guests being cultured English people.
-The King suggested that they finish the meal by dancing a waltz.
+There is an old film called Anna and the King where the heroin, Anna, serves the King of Siam by teaching his children.
+In one scene, there was a banquet that the King gave.
+It was a very proper setting, with many of the guests being cultured English people.
+The King suggested that they finish the meal by dancing the waltz.
 He arose from the table and put his hand out to Anna.
 She is taken by surprise and does not know quite what to do.
-The English guests looked shocked and the Siamese were horrified
+The English guests looked shocked, and the Siamese were horrified.

 Reluctantly, she stood to her feet.
 How could she refuse the King?
-As they walked down the steps to the dance area she looked at him apprehensively and said, “It’s been a long time since I have done this, I hope we don’t end up in a heap.
-He replies, “I am King, I will lead.”
-They started to dance and the atmosphere in the hall began to change.
+As they walked down the steps to the dance area, she looked at him apprehensively and said, “It’s been a long time since I have done this; I hope we don’t end up in a heap.
+He replies, “I am King; I will lead.”
+They started to dance, and the atmosphere in the hall began to change.
 Every eye in the room moved with each step as they glided gracefully across the floor.
 They almost seemed inseparable.
 Her eyes never left his face.
 She seemed to become oblivious to everything but him.
 Beaming, his face expressed pleasure in his choice for the dance.
 Everyone in the banquet room soon realized that this was no mere dance.
-A servant girl had been deemed worthy to be embraced by the King.
+A servant girl had been deemed worthy of being embraced by the King.
 His acceptance and pleasure in her had elevated her status.
-They watched as a self-conscious young girl, who had allowed her King to lead, was transformed before their eyes into a secure and confident young women.
+They watched as a self-conscious young girl, who had allowed her King to lead, was transformed before their eyes into a secure and confident young woman.
 From that dance forward, Anna would never be the same.

 Dancing With “The Star”

 I think you know where I am going with this one.
-There is a king so much greater than the King of Siam (King Jesus).
+There is a King so much greater than the King of Siam (King Jesus).
 This King has always had his hand out to us with a look of approval on His face.
-He gazes upon you like a groom as he watches his bride to-be approach him on their wedding day.
-So, my dear sisters in Christ take hold of His hand and let Him lead.
-Always be aware of His pleasure in you as His choice.
-Keep your eyes trained on His and never allow anything to distract you from His presence.
-Follow His footsteps and watch Him elevate you to a status that no man by himself can obtain, and the world cannot emulate, a bride of Christ.
-So, dance on with the King.
-He will never let His bride end up in a heap.
+He gazes upon you like a groom as he watches his bride-to-be approach him on their wedding day.
+So, my dear sisters in Christ, take hold of His hand.
+He will never let you fall into a heap.